TheStalwart/tips-website/games/GearsOfWar.md

 Split-screen co-op is not available on PC, it's a feature exclusive to console version.

-The original Xbox360 release [is compatible with Xbox Series and Xbox One consoles](https://en.wikipedia.org/wiki/List_of_backward-compatible_games_for_Xbox_One_and_Series_X/S), but if you're set to play the entire series - there's no reason to choose this edition over Ultimate.
+The original Xbox360 release [is compatible with Xbox Series and Xbox One consoles](https://en.wikipedia.org/wiki/List_of_backward-compatible_games_for_Xbox_One_and_Series_X/S) with FPS boost, but if you're set to play the entire series - there's no reason to choose this edition over Ultimate.

 Behind the scenes documentary: [Making of - Gears of War (2006) [Behind the Scenes]](https://www.youtube.com/watch?v=r4bFx4Tq7A8)

 ## Gears of War 2

-This game is Xbox360 exclusive, also compatible with Xbox Series and Xbox One.
+This game is Xbox360 exclusive, also compatible with Xbox Series and Xbox One with FPS boost.
+Xbox One X and Xbox Series X run the game in 4K.
 Remaster for PC was announced, to be released in late 2025.

 Split-screen on Console allows each player to log into separate Xbox Account, collecting achievements separately.
 There's a [known issue with launching split-screen co-op on Xbox One](https://www.reddit.com/r/GearsOfWar/comments/amnly6/gears_of_war_2_player_couch_coop_how_to_sign_in/).
 Log into two accounts in Xbox One Dashboard, _then_ launch the game, press [View and Menu buttons](https://support.xbox.com/en-US/help/hardware-network/controller/xbox-one-wireless-controller) simultaneously to present Xbox 360 dashboard and select Xbox Live account for Player 2.